Cole Smith (ice hockey): Nashville Predators

 Smith began the 2022–23 season on the Predators opening night roster for the first time in his professional career.
 On October 7, Smith recorded his first career NHL point, an assist, in a 4–1 win over the San Jose Sharks.
 On January 21, 2023, in his 49th NHL game, Smith scored his first career goal to lift the Predators 5–3 over the Los Angeles Kings.
 Smith missed the final two weeks of the regular season to recover from the concussion, finishing with four goals and 13 assists for 17 points over 69 games.
 In his absence, the Predators fell three points shy of qualifying for the 2023 Stanley Cup playoffs.

 Smith began the 2023–24 season on the fourth line but was quickly bumped up onto a line with Cody Glass and Gustav Nyquist.
 In his first game on this line, Smith recorded an assist, two shots on goal, and four hits to lift the Predators over the Seattle Kraken on October 12.
 On December 21, 2023, Smith scored his first career short handed goal against the Philadelphia Flyers.
 On January 24, Smith signed a two-year, $2 million contract extension with the Predators.
 At the time, he had accumulated a career-high five goals and 13 assists for 17 points over 46 games.

+Vegas Golden Knights

+During the season, having posted 10 points through 42 games, Smith was traded by the Predators to the Vegas Golden Knights in exchange for Christoffer Sedoff and a 2028 third-round draft pick on March 3, 2026.
+Smith debuted for Vegas the following day, playing just over 14 minutes in a 4–3 overtime win against the Detroit Red Wings.

+Chicago Blackhawks

+Smith signed a three-year, $9 million dollar contract with the Chicago Blackhawks on July 1, 2026.